mjwelchphd/GalaxyRevisited/README.md

 This applies to writing Swift also.
 Good code has several characteristics:

 - The most important characteristic is _reliability_; it must always work as expected.
 This may seem obvious, but it's easy to overlook places where unexpected errors can occur, and it often involves nil-optionals and throws.
 Careful design up-front can reduce this problem.
-Try making a small change to your code that you know will cause a failure, such as passing a UUID for which the is no database record, then see if the error gets caught.
+Try making a small change to your code that you know will cause a failure, such as passing a UUID for which there is no database record, then see if the error gets caught.
 This can be put into a _test_, although there is none in Galaxy Revisited.
 Try Adding a test like that.

 - Simplicity is the next important characteristic, and this usually brings to mind Occam's Razor, which is simply: the simplest solution is usually the best.
 Crafting code that uses the full power of Swift can lead to simpler, more expressive, code.